aryaprabhudesai/starter-academic/content/home/experience.md

     date_end: '2020-11-01'
     description:  |2-

-           * Worked on developing and deploying a chatbot to handle customer orders, perform spellcheck and product matching, process quantities, and generate bill
+        * Worked on developing and deploying a chatbot to handle customer orders, perform spellcheck and process quantities, and generate bill
         * Employed various NLP techniques for the task

 design:
   columns: '2'